michaelweiyuzhao/GalapagosTemp/Aqueduct/README.md

 #### 3.2.5 Asynchronous FIFO

 The asynchronous FIFO is implemented using the Xilinx Generic FIFO IP and buffers all payload and header bits and allows the data to cross into the tx_usrclk2 domain from the rx_usrclk2 domain.
-The FIFO is a generic asynchronous FIFO with `almost_full`, `full`, `almost_empty` and `empty` warning signals.
-The FIFO depth is set to 512 with `almost_full` set to 383 and `almost_empty` set to 127.
+The FIFO is a generic asynchronous FIFO with `full`, `empty`, and `prog_full` warning signals.
+The `prog_full` signal is used to control pausing.
+The FIFO depth is set to 512 with `prog_full` set to 16.
+An `almost_full` and an `almost_empty` is constructed from `prog_full`.
+The signal is used directly as `almost_full` (even though the FIFO has 512 depth and is no where near full) and the same signal is delayed 16 cycles using a shift register to produce `almost_empty`.
 The `almost_full` and `almost_empty` signals are sent to the pause manager to generate the correct pause signal to send to the encoder as `inject_pause_in`.
+This implementation will not work in every case but avoids synchronization problems and is simple.
 The `full` signal is unused but can be used for error reporting.
 The `empty` signal is inverted and sent to the decoder as `valid_in`.
 All signals are synchronized as necessary.
 The payload and header are used by the decoder.

 #### 3.2.6 Pause Manager